-- Take breaks: If you are shoveling snow, take frequent breaks to rest your muscles and avoid overexertion.
+- Take breaks: If you shovel snow, take frequent breaks to rest your muscles and avoid overexertion.

 - Stretch: After any physical activity, take a few minutes to stretch your muscles to prevent stiffness and soreness.

-By taking these simple precautions, you can avoid winter-related back injuries and enjoy the season safely.
+These simple precautions allow you to avoid winter-related back injuries and enjoy the season safely.

 4. Neck Injuries

-Like back and shoulder injuries, neck injuries can occur due to a number of different winter incidents.
-The repetitive motion of shoveling snow can certainly lead to stiffness and soreness in the neck muscles.
+Like back and shoulder injuries, neck injuries can occur due to several winter incidents.
+The repetitive motion of shovelling snow can lead to stiffness and soreness in the neck muscles.
 Neck injuries can also happen when scraping snow and ice from your car’s windshield when your muscles become strained from leaning and reaching.